WahomeKezia/AI_SummativeProject_Group24/GlucoGuardapp/glucoguard/README.md

 `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The users shall access the app in an browser .
+The users shall access the app in any browser .
 We have deployed the app on Azure Cloud , it is available [here]()